-These funds support the general operations of the City - public safety, transportation, parks, social services, etc. During times of economic downturns, these funds are most likely to diminish and be vulnerable to cutbacks for supposedly "non-essential" services such as cultural programming.
+City general funds support its basic operations - public safety, transportation, parks, social services, etc. During times of economic downturns, these funds are most likely to diminish and be vulnerable to cutbacks for supposedly "non-essential" services such as cultural programming.
 Nevertheless, they are likely to be one important component of a mix of funding support.